 And she found it, only the day before her life would change forever.

 Tiffany is a survivor from the 1999 Swiss Canyoning Disaster, where 21 young people lost their lives.
-Only 6 survived the flood waters that day.

 It wasn’t until she returned home that the extent of her injuries were discovered.
 5 broken bones, including a broken leg, dislocation to her jaw and soft tissue damage.
 Through damage sustained in the flood waters, her pancreas no longer works.
 Tiffany is now an insulin dependent diabetic.
 Like many survivors of this event and others similar to it, she also struggled with Post Traumatic Stress Disorder.